simesy/formset/README.md

 # Form set

+Proof of concept.
+Do not use in production.

+## What it does

+This module tries to mimic a subset of what Webform does by allowing a new entity type called `formset` to be created.
+A formset is like kissing cousin to `webform` (yes it's a little coupled).

+You can create a `formset` entity, and at its core it's a super dumbed down webform.
+Then you can add form elements to the "formset".
+And the formsets are exported to configuration just like webform.

+## Why

 This is a proof of concept.
 Say you need to allow users to create "form sets" or more accurate "form element sets".
 Webform module provides an amazing user experience for creating forms, but you're already using it for various site forms.

-## What it does

-This module tries to mimic what webform does allowing a new entity type called formset to be created.
-You can add form elements to the formset.
-And the formset is exported to configuration.
+So you use this module to give users somewhere to create form sets.

 ## What it doesn't do (intentionally)

 No support for submissions.
 Some other module might be using these form element bundles, for whatever.
 This removes a lot of complexity.

+No "view" of a formset.
+The idea is you programmatically load it like you would a webform, for other purposes.

+Very minimal consideration around editing access.
+Structurally it has the same access class as Webform, but dumbed down (an not tested).

 ## Code strategy